unturned-info/unturned-3-knowledgebase/docs/Modding/Asset Properties References/ItemData.md

 # Item Data

+!!! info inline end
+    This page is likely outdated, you can help by submitting a pull request

 __Items__ in _Unturned_ encompass anything that can be carried in a player's in-game inventory.
 All items share some properties, while each item type has its own unique data.
 All of the data applicable to each possible item type can be found below.

 - [Item Data](#item-data)